mosip/documentation/docs/collab-esignet-setup-guide.md

 **Step 1: Access the health services portal**

-Navigate to the relying party’s demo [**Health Services**](https://healthservices-esignet.collab.mosip.net/) portal in the Collab environment, and click on `Sign In with e-Signet`.
+Navigate to the relying party’s demo [**Health Services**](https://healthservices-esignet.collab.mosip.net/) portal in the Collab environment, and click on `Sign In with eSignet`.

 **Step 2: Explore the various authentication mechanisms**